Submission Track & Session Proposals: January 8th, 2022

 New Simulation Project Workshop - NSP

-This event is the ideal framework for setting up European Community and International Projects and it is a framework for hosting project review and exploitation meetings; NSP welcome submissions for panel sessions on new simulation project proposal; special attention will be dedicated to Horizon 2020 proposal setup.
+This event is the ideal framework for setting up European Community and International Projects and it is a framework for hosting project review and exploitation meetings; NSP welcome submissions for panel sessions on new simulation project proposal; special attention will be dedicated to EU Proposal setup.

 The International Conference on Modeling & Applied Simulation- MAS

 The MAS Conference concentrates on applied M&S and computer technologies; application fields include production, business and services.
-Since 2002 it involves Industries and Experts discussiong on the potential of M&S applied in real world; in Bergeggi it is organized the 15th Edition of MAS.
+Since 2002 it involves Industries and Experts discussiong on the potential of M&S applied in real world; in Athens it is organized the 19th Edition of MAS.

 Modelling & Simulation Network Workshop